tht2005/DuongProgrammingLanguage/readme.md

 Like C/C++, the program should start at the `main()` function.
 You `must` tab before `write` function because it's a statement in `main()` function.
 ### Data types
-	There are some basic data types provided in duong: int, string, float, array.
+	There are some basic data types provided in duong: int, float, string, char, array.
 ### Array declaration
 	array<int> a(10)		# declare an array with size of 10
 	array<int> a(10, 0)		# declare an array with size of 10, all value equal 0